- Home

 Welcome to the Town of Plymouth's public open space land.
 As the Town acquires additional properties with designated trails they will be uploaded on this page.
 Public walking trails are promoted and maintained at the properties listed below.

 All the properties on this page are maintained by the Division of Natural Resources (DNR).
 Staff will cut and remove downed trees, mow and trim back trails, install trail blazers, pick up trash, and ensure trails remain open for public use.
 Each property has a designated parking area, most with a trail kiosk and maps (installed as part of a 2015 trails grant), and all have signs along the road that identifies the name of the property.
 Properties purchased with Community Preservation Act funds feature a beautiful wooden sign like the one to the right, and are known as Preserves.
-Properties purchased through Town Meeting without CPA funds utilize ornately carved or white-on-brown painted wooden signs, and are known as Conservation Areas.
+Properties purchased through Town Meeting without CPA funds utilize ornately carved or white-on-brown painted wooden signs and are known as Conservation Areas.

 - Beaver Dam Conservation Area